Eukaryot/sonic3air/framework/external/curl/curl/docs/INSTALL.md

 - Natively, running in the **ILE**.
 The obvious use is being able to call curl from ILE C or RPG applications.
-  - You will need to build this from source.
+- You need to build this from source.
 See `packages/OS400/README` for the ILE specific build instructions.
-- In the **PASE** environment, which runs AIX programs. curl will be built as it would be on AIX.
+- In the **PASE** environment, which runs AIX programs. curl is built as it would be on AIX.
 - IBM provides builds of curl in their Yum repository for PASE software.
 - To build from source, follow the Unix instructions.

 There are some additional limitations and quirks with curl on this platform;
 they affect both environments.

-## Multithreading notes
+## Multi-threading notes

-By default, jobs in IBM i will not start with threading enabled.
+By default, jobs in IBM i does not start with threading enabled.
 (Exceptions include interactive PASE sessions started by `QP2TERM` or SSH.)
-If you use curl in an environment without threading when options like async DNS were enabled, you will get messages like:
+If you use curl in an environment without threading when options like asynchronous DNS were enabled, you get messages like:

 ```
 getaddrinfo() thread failed to start